realiotech/multi-staking/x/multi-staking/spec/00_concepts.md

 Each `bond token` is associated with a `bond token weight`.
 This `bond token weight` is specified via the gov proposal in which the `bond token` is accepted.

-We mentioned above that for each delegation the multi-staking will lock the `bond token` and mint a calculated ammount of `sdkbond token`.
-The calculation here is a multiplication : minted sdkbond token ammount = bond token amount * bond token weight.
+We mentioned above that for each delegation the multi-staking will lock the `bond token` and mint a calculated amount of `sdkbond token`.
+The calculation here is a multiplication : minted sdkbond token amount = bond token amount * bond token weight.